 What happens if surgery on your dog is not performed?

-As the pet ages the trochlear groove become shallower (the trochlear groove is prone to this if the patella is not properly in position) and the patella is likely to remain permanently luxated.
+As the pet ages, the trochlear groove become more shallow (the trochlear groove is prone to this if the patella is not properly in position) and the patella is likely to remain permanently luxated.
 Clinically the animal may walk relatively normally, however, arthritis will develop and the patient is unable to fully exert the force of the quadriceps muscle to the tibia and gait and strength are affected.
 As it is an unstable structure, the dog could also be prone to cruciate ligament injury.

 What is Sydney Animals Hospitals approach to patella luxation injury?

 Surgical repair has a good prognosis and low complication rate.
 Once the patient has completed a four-week post-operative rest period we usually see a return to proper function.

 Why is your dogs knee prone to injury?